We are a church family located on 1496 Topsail Road, Paradise.

 We know that growth doesn’t happen by accident but on purpose and we’re committed to helping one another grow.

 Sundays look a little different these days.
 We follow all guidelines and restrictions outlined by our provincial government.
-While we social distance, we still strive to create an atmosphere where people feel connected.
-Pre-registration is required for Sunday gatherings.
+We do require the proof of vaccination for in-person gatherings.
+Pre-registration is not required.

 We encourage you to stop by our cafe or bring your own coffee.

-One of the members of our hospitality team will help you find your seat.
+One of the members of our hospitality team will help you a seat.

 Our worship team will lead us in a time of worship – during worship, we connect with God through singing some songs which helps us hear from him, express our gratitude to him, and gain perspective for life.